rseabra/pam_ipahbac/README.md

 Options
 -------
 * blameGetOpt is only needed in GNU/Linux, getopt expects argv[0] to be the command.
-Not needed in Solaris
+Not needed in Solaris, it works differently there.
+(Why use getopt?... well... why have the trouble of parsing options myself?)
 * `-b BASE` is mandatory, the IPA domain base
 * `-u USER` is mandatory, an IPA sysaccount but only the uid value is needed, the rest is derived from the base
 * `-p PASS` or `-P path` is mandatory, as you'll need the sysaccount's password.
 The second form reads the whole first line of bytes as the password, including newline if present